Hemp Oil vs CBD Oil: What’s the difference?

 - Cannabis Ruderalis

-Marijuana is a variety of cannabis sativa that contains a high amount of THC, which is the chemical (cannabinoid) responsible for its intoxicating effects.
+Marijuana is a variety of cannabis that contains a high amount of THC, which is the chemical (cannabinoid) responsible for its intoxicating effects.
 Marijuana is used for both medical and/or recreational purposes.
 Because of marijuana’s high THC content and psychoactive properties, it has been deemed illegal in many parts of the world, including the US.
 Even though more and more states are legalizing recreational marijuana in recent years, it remains classified as a Schedule 1 drug on a federal level.

-Similar to marijuana, hemp is another variety of cannabis sativa, but has a much lower concentration of THC (0.3% or less).
+Similar to marijuana, hemp is another variety of cannabis, but has a much lower concentration of THC (0.3% or less).
 Hemp is widely harvested for industrial uses such as paper, construction materials and textiles.
 Because of the low amount of THC, hemp has also been cultivated for non-drug use as a health supplement.

 CBD is present in all cannabis strains, including both marijuana and hemp varieties.